Dilys-web/AccessKeyManager/README.md

 ## Technologies Used

-- **Frontend**: HTML, CSS, JavaScript (React, Angular, etc.)
 - **Backend**: Java (Spring Boot)
 - **Database**: Postgres

 ## Getting Started

 1. Clone the repository from GitHub.
-2. Set up the backend server and database according to the provided ER diagram.
+2. Set up the backend server and database.
 3. Install dependencies and run the frontend application.
 4. Access the application through the provided deployed link.